Esri/imagery-explorer-apps/README.md

 - Analysis such as threshold masking and temporal profiles for vegetation, water, land surface temperature, and more.

 ### Usage
-Before running the application, you may need to create a proxy item for the [Landsat-Level-2](https://www.arcgis.com/home/item.html?id=bd6b545b95654d91a0b7faf7b5e010f5) service with your credentials embedded (Learn more about [storing credentials with service item](https://doc.arcgis.com/en/arcgis-online/reference/arcgis-server-services.htm#ESRI_SECTION1_FEB0DF92DA064B6A970DFB59A18AA4C2)).
-Please note that the proxy items utilized by the application hosted on the Living Atlas server only allow usage from the Living Atlas domain.

-Next, update the `landsat-level-2` URLs in the [`config.json`](./src/config.json) to use the URL of the proxy service you just created.
+Before running the application, update the `landsat-level-2` URLs in the [`config.json`](./src/config.json) to use the URL of the your service.

 [`config.json`](./src/config.json):
 ```js